alifu/SimDeeplink/README.md

 ## ✨ Features

 - **Paste and Run Deeplinks Instantly:** Just paste your deeplink and run it in Simulator—no drag-and-drop required.
+- **Delay:** Add delay to wait for the simulator to be ready to watch.
+- **Specific Simulator Target:** Choose your right target for running deeplink.
 - **Menu Bar Access:** Launch and use the app from your menu bar on any Mac desktop, for maximum convenience.
 - **Simulator Booting:** The app can automatically boot the Simulator if it’s not running, so you can execute deeplinks immediately.